 - At 10:40 AM, I got another screenshot.
 This time it was an email chain in which one student claimed to have had the rumor confirmed through a friend’s academic department.
 In the same screenshot, another student confirmed the rumor, claiming their roommate’s family was friends with a professor and the professor had said the rumors were legitimate.
 Everything was second-hand knowledge.
 There were no names, no quotes.
 Part of me wondered if we were freaking out over nothing – could it all just be rumors?

 - It frustrated and worried me to have to wait several hours without any official information from the MIT administration.
 The current version of me laughs at frustration of the March 10th version of me.
 Since then, there have been months of waiting for official information from MIT.
 I’d be surprised now if the MIT administration ever revealed any official plans without weeks of students waiting and speculating.
 That frustration left a mark on me.
-It was the first time that MIT – with all of its power, money, and resources – couldn’t and wouldn’t help me, both by needing to Of course this was for everyone's safety, but it still hurt.
-It also showed me how much my college experience is dependent on MIT allowing people to interact on campus. and by In my opinion, administrative officials had to have been discussing the policy for a few days; I don't think they could have decided in a few hours to send everyone home.
+It was the first time that MIT – with all of its power, money, and resources – couldn’t and wouldn’t help me, both by needing to send me away from the people and places I loved04 Of course this was for everyone's safety, but it still hurt.
+It also showed me how much my college experience is dependent on MIT allowing people to interact on campus. and by keeping me in the dark about their plans to do so.05 In my opinion, administrative officials had to have been discussing the policy for a few days; I don't think they could have decided in a few hours to send everyone home.
 The fact that we went an entire day after Harvard's announcement without any official information surprised me.
 The administration’s continued inability throughout the rest of the semester in providing transparent and timely information is one factor in what led me to decide to take a Leave of Absence for this next school year (more on that in a future blog post).

 - At 12:47 PM, I got yet another screenshot, this time of a student giving a play-by-play of the Zoom call he was on with administrative officials, again confirming the rumor.
 There were only a few minutes until 1PM.
 My friends and I refreshed our emails, nervously waiting for the announcement.